 Industry plays an important role in the economic structure of the European Union.
 It accounts for 83% of EU exports, and more than 30 million jobs.
 This makes it essential for the EU to have a consistent and targeted industrial policy in place, which is able to generate growth and prosperity and to safeguard jobs.

-For many years now, much of the legislation shaping the regulatory environment for the industrial sector has been created at European level.
-European industrial policy is particularly important for Germany, a country which sends approx. 59% of its exports to the EU and sources 58% of its imports from the EU.
-The German industrial sector accounts for more than 30 % of the total gross value-added generated by the manufacturing sector of the EU 28.
+For many years now, much of the legislation shaping the regulatory environment for the industrial sector has been made at European level.
+European industrial policy is particularly important for Germany, a country which in 2016 sent approx. 59% of its exports to the EU and sourced around 58% of its imports from the EU.
+In 2016, the German industrial sector accounted for almost 30% of the total gross value-added generated by the manufacturing sector of the EU 28.